share

 What is Monolithic architecture?

-You can check monolithic architecture in a solid application with a single code base presented as a single file.
-Such a system works as a whole, solid product and it interacts with a single database.
-The client interface, database, front and back end, as well as the business logic of the application - all this is presented in one place, doesn’t interact through the API, and is definitely part of a single monolithic application.
-Hence the name.
+You can check monolithic architecture in a solid application with a single code base presented as a single unit file.
+Such a system works as a whole, solid product, and it interacts with a single database.
+The client interface, database, front and back end, and the business functions of the application are presented in one place, don't interact through the APIs, and are definitely part of a single-tier architecture monolithic application.

-This is the traditional approach to building applications that all of us have come across.
-Despite the fact that modern trends are forcing digital companies to increasingly make their choice in favor of a microservice architecture, the monolithic approach still has its advantages.
+This is the traditional software development model for building applications that all of us have come across.
+Even though modern trends are forcing digital companies to increasingly make their choice in favor of a microservices architecture, the monolithic architecture approach still has its advantages.

 Monolithic pros

 • Ease of development.
-Monolithic architecture is a standard, long-studied approach that does not require any additional skills from developers.
+Monolithic architecture is a standard, long-studied approach that does not require any additional skills from developers or managing multiple technology stacks.

 • Simplified deployment.
-The entire system is uploaded as a single file, and therefore engineers do not need to worry about unloading various services combined through the third-party API.
+The entire system is uploaded as a single unit, and therefore, engineers do not need to worry about unloading various services combined through the third-party API, which reduces deployment complexity.

 • Higher productivity.
-A somewhat controversial point, but there is an opinion that the monolithic applications run faster due to the absence of a large number of microservices combined through the API.
+A somewhat controversial point, but there is an opinion that the monolithic applications run faster due to the absence of a large number of microservices combined through the network communication protocol.
 Nevertheless, it all depends on a number of additional parameters.

 • Simplified testing.
-Another advantage of a monolith structure - automated tests can be run with no worries about the need for a separate testing algorithm for each service.
+Another advantage of a monolith structure—automated tests can be run with no worries about the need for a separate testing algorithm for each service, avoiding debugging challenges common in distributed systems

 Monolithic cons

 • Poor scalability.
-As the application grows, its size increases so it becomes more difficult to understand and scale.
+As the application grows, its size increases, making it more difficult to understand and scale, especially when relying on vertical scaling.

 • Minor changes are harder to implement.
-You have to re-deploy the entire system even for small fixes, which is resource-intensive.
+You have to re-deploy the entire system even for small fixes, which is resource-intensive and increases operational overhead.

 • Future issues with speed.
 As an application grows in size, its deployment and launch times also increase.

 • Complicated onboarding.
-It is difficult for newcomers to understand a huge monolithic application, even if their tasks include working with only certain limited functionality.
-Over time and the growth of the application size, this problem only gets worse.
+It is difficult for newcomers to understand a huge unified unit application, even if their tasks include working with only certain limited functionality.
+Over time, with the growth of the application size, this problem only gets worse.

 • The application has a single tech stack.
-This means that the process of new technology implementation (in order to improve the work of some particular function) becomes extremely difficult.
+This means that the process of new technology implementation (in order to improve the work of some particular function) becomes extremely difficult due to limitations in technology stacks.

 • Reliability.
 One of the main disadvantages of monolithic architecture.
 A critical error can possibly break down the entire system.